 Since 2004, First Peoples Fund has welcomed nearly 200 artists – from photographers to painters, hip-hop artists to basket weavers - to our fellowship programs.
 They have gained access to not only our vast network of artists and strategic partners, but also to new market opportunities.

-Applications for 2018 fellowships are now open and are due October 31, 2017.
+Applications for 2018 fellowships are now closed.
 Selection notification is by December 1, 2017 with fellowships starting January 2018.

 First Peoples Fund is excited to announce new developments in our fellowship programs beginning in 2018.